 Even though Drupal also comes with tons of pre-built themes to choose from, the range and number of themes still lack.
 Moreover, Drupal makes use of modules instead of plugins which work almost the same way.
 But the most useful modules are often paid.

 The online world is full of hackers looking for loopholes to hack into a website for their own benefit.
 Thus, it becomes imperative for a site to use a platform that offers high security.

 While WordPress uses hundreds of different plugins to help the webmaster extend the functionality of the website, it is usually most vulnerable to security threats and breaches.
-Even though the WordPress’s core software is highly secure, the usage of themes and plugins put it high risk.
+Even though the WordPress’s core software is highly secure, the use of themes and plugins put it at high risk.

 Well, both the Content Management Systems are available for free of cost.
 WordPress and Drupal are both open source CMS and thus do not charge a penny to use them.

 Well, I am leaving it to you to decide which one is the winner.
-Both has their pros and cons.
-Where one offers tons of themes and plugins, the other provides utmost security.
+Both have their pros and cons.
+Where one offers tons of themes and plugins, the other provides the utmost security.

 If you want to build a highly secure website, Drupal is an ideal choice.
 However, if you are planning to build a site that can be easily customized as per your needs, WordPress is your answer.